lardratboy/BPainT-Preview/README.md

 ## A bit of context / history.

-BPainT is a pixel art/animation tool, it's main strength is in feeling comfortable to artists and animators who had used similar tools that I had written years earlier.
+BPainT is a pixel art/animation tool (circa 2000), it's main strength is in feeling comfortable to artists and animators who had used similar tools that I had written years earlier.
 Drawing tools wise you will find many of the same editing tools found in the legendary Deluxe Paint, not everything DP had is here but what is present should feel comfortable especially if you have any muscle memory from using Deluxe Paint IV.

 ### Highlights